sarah-freeman/reflexive-annotation/pages/introduction.md

   <tr>
     <td>0:03:13</td>
     <td>0:03:44</td>
     <td>One mid pitch voice speaking.
 Little intonation (i.e. most syllables are stressed), resulting in choppy-sounding words (e.g. ve-hi-cules).
 Short pauses between words.
 Call-and-response form (e.g. "...right?
 Yeah, that's what it looks like to me.") suggests two speakers, but there's only one voice.
-Terms that presumably refer to descriptive rather than spoken text (e.g. "unintelligible," "explicative") included within flow of speech, uttered by same speaker.</td>
+Terms that presumably refer to descriptive rather than spoken text (e.g. "unintelligible," "explicative") included within the flow of speech, uttered by the same speaker.</td>
   </tr>
 </table>